salesforcecli/plugin-apex/messages/tail.md

 # summary

-Follows active log

-Activates debug logging and displays logs in the terminal.
+Activate debug logging and display logs in the terminal.

+# description

 You can also pipe the logs to a file.

 # examples